smusali/properly/README.md

 docker logs $(docker ps -a | grep "unitproperly:latest" | awk '{ print $1 }')
 ```

+## Improvements
+Please, refer to [improvements.md](./docs/improvements.md) for the potential, possible, and available improvements.

 ## License
 This package has been published under an MIT license.
 See the [LICENSE](./LICENSE) file and https://opensource.org/licenses/MIT